PudCrewTristan/Galaxy-Hack-Database/SMGRemastered.md

 ![SMGR Logo](https://cdn.discordapp.com/attachments/789184498989268995/796753611316396062/image0.png)
 ### By: SMGR Team

-Super Mario Galaxy: Remastered is a remastered version of the first SUper Mario Galaxy Game where all (but most) of the galaxies are redone and remastered into a Super Mario Galaxy 2 formate
+Super Mario Galaxy: Remastered is a remastered version of the first Super Mario Galaxy Game where all (but most) of the galaxies are redone and remastered into a Super Mario Galaxy 2 format

 ### Information
 42 Galaxies<br/>